realminhnguyen/Project_1/README.md

 ##### Data Cleanup & Analysis
 ###### Data Cleanup
 Use Pandas to retrieve the csv files, explore the data, and clean it up.
 This includes:
-- Removing nulls/reubilding missing data with .dropna() method when the amount of missing data is realtively small.
+- Removing nulls/rebuilding missing data with the.dropna() method when the amount of missing data is relatively small.
 - Find duplicate values and remove them if they are deemed unnecessary.

 ###### Analysis
-We will focus on analysis techniques such as aggregation, correlation, comparison, sum,ary statistics, and financial analysis.
+We will focus on analysis techniques such as aggregation, correlation, comparison, summary statistics, and financial analysis.